-Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings Visually inspected.
-Single detached garage of timber construction with a pitched and felt clad roof.
-At the time of inspection the garage was full of storage items and not fully inspected.
-The garage door was not opened or tested.
+Conservatories / porches Visually inspected.
+Conservatory to the rear of the building with brick base course and uPVC double glazed frame.
+The conservatory has a flat roof overlaid with felt and stone chips.
+N// Communal areas N/A Garages and permanent outbuildings Visually inspected.
+Single detached garage of brick construction with a flat roof overlaid with felt.
+The garage is accessed via metal up and over door to the front.
 Outside areas and boundaries Visually inspected.
-Private gardens to the front, side and rear of the building overlaid in a mixture of lawn, paving and mono block providing off street parking.
-Boundaries are defined with masonry walls and timber fencing.
+Private gardens to the front, side and rear of the building overlaid in a mixture of stone chips, concrete paving and lawn.
+There is a mono block driveway to the side of the building providing off street parking.
+Boundaries are defined with timber fencing and brick walls.
 Ceilings Visually inspected from floor level.
 Plaster lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plaster lined.
 Floors including sub floors Suspended timber flooring.
-Cusperiaca timber nooring.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery comprises timber skirting and door surrounds, a timber tread and riser staircase and internal doors are oak.
-Kitchen fittings comprise wall and floor mounted units.
-Chimney breasts and fireplaces Visually inspected.
+Internal joinery comprises timber skirting and door surrounds, a timber tread and open riser staircase and internal doors are timber panel units.
+Kitchen fittings comprise modern wall and floor mounted units.

+[ Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Within the rear most extension there is a floor mounted wood burning stove vented to a stainless steel flue pipe.
-All other fireplaces have been removed.
+Fireplace housing an electric fire.
 Internal decorations Visually inspected.
-Paper, paint and tile.
+Paper, paint and tiles.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located in an under stair cupboard.
+Electricity is from the mains grid with the meter and fuse box located in the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas appears to be from the mains supply with the meter located in an external inspection box.
+Gas appears to be from the mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise at ground floor level a three piece suite within the shower room consisting of WC, wash hand basin and shower and at first floor level a three piece suite within the bathroom consisting of WC, wash hand basin and bath.
+Cold water is from the public main and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise three piece suites within the shower room and bathroom.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.